Causes Of IBS: 9 Interesting Theories.

 1- Abnormal Motility Of Your Intestine.

-This is one of the oldest theories about the causes of IBS, it was suggested that abnormal patterns of movement of your colon and small intestine is the cause of your IBS.
+This is one of the oldest theories about the causes of IBS.
+It was suggested that abnormal movement patterns in your colon and small intestine could be the culprit behind your IBS.

 Normally:

-Your intestine and colon contracts and relaxes in “waves”.
+Your intestine and colon contract and relax in “waves.”
 These waves are synchronized.
 We normally don’t feel them.

 • Moving the food you eat down through your intestine and colon.